cheesemeup/RadGame/README.md

 Run `git lfs install` once inside the git repo.
 If it doesn't work, download the git extension here: [git-lfs.com](https://git-lfs.com/)

+LFS is hosted on `git@forge.shiny.space:miejs/RadGameLFS.git`.
+- Make an account there, add an ssh key, and load the key (like accessing any other git repo)
+- Ask for access to the above repo

+Then you should be able to `git pull` and the files in lfs will be downloaded.

 #### Godot

 describe godot installation and build template setup